What The Best Primary Maths Teachers Do And How We Can Learn From Them

 Effective teachers (aka passionate teachers) openly display a thirst for knowledge and revel in the opportunity to learn as much as teach.

-Effective maths teaching is seen in the eyes, the non-verbal gestures, the voice and the vocabulary.
+Effective maths teaching is seen in the eyes, the non-verbal gestures, the voice and the maths language they use in class.

 Passionate teachers also tune into their pupils and remember that maths is not always easy to grasp so they display empathy, compassion, commitment and patience and set up an atmosphere of trust where mistakes are welcomed not ridiculed.